almightycouch/meteorpp/README.md

 * [EJDB][] <sup id="a1">[patch](#f1)</sup>, a MongoDB engine written in C
 * Zaphoyd's websocket implementation, [WebSocket++][]

 Most of these libraries are header-only and do not require any specific installation.
-However, You must install `boost_random`, `boost_system` and `ejdb` to successfully build Meteor++.
+However, you must install `boost_random`, `boost_system` and `ejdb` to successfully build Meteor++.

 > In order to support features such as latency compensation and atomic operations, some files in the [EJDB][] library must be patched.
 > You can get the patch to apply</em> [here][patch]. <sup id="f1">[↩](#a1)</sup>

+> __Note that a fork of EJDB containing the required changes is available as a submodule.__

 [patch]: https://github.com/Softmotions/ejdb/compare/master...almightycouch:meteorpp.patch

 Though it's 2015 already, the support for C++11 is still a bit sparse.
 Do not forget to set the necessary switches to enable C++11 (e.g., `-std=c++11` for GCC and Clang).

+#### Installing Boost

+Installing [Boost] is straight forward on most systems.

+OSX:

+    brew install boost

+Linux:

+    sudo apt-get install libboost-dev libboost-program-options-dev libboost-random-dev libboost-system-dev

+If you require more specific informations about the installation process, please read this [Getting Started on Unix Variants](http://www.boost.org/doc/libs/1_59_0/more/getting_started/unix-variants.html) guide.

+#### Installing EJDB

+Installing [EJDB] is pretty easy as well as we provide the patched library as submodule.

+    cd ejdb/
+    mkdir build/
+    cd build/
+    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../dist ../
+    make && make install
+    cd ../../

+#### Building Meteor++

+Once the dependencies installed, you can build meteorpp as follow:

+    cd meteorpp/build/
+    cmake ..
+    make

 [EJDB]: http://ejdb.org/
 [Boost]: http://www.boost.org/doc/libs/